-The Loamy Bottomland is a tallgrass savannah.
+The Clayey Bottomland is a tallgrass savannah.
 The site is unique because it has a hardwood overstory component with the tallgrasses.
-The soils are very deep loams and are associated with flooding regimes.
-The loamy textured soils allow the water to drain and sites do not usually flood for longer than seven days.
+The soils are very deep clays and are associated with flooding regimes.
+Their heavy textured soils cause water to drain slowly and may stay for over a month.